Everything you need to know about narrative arc analysis, story structure, and how Quanten Arc works.

 You have two options.
 If you’re on the Creator plan and have access to the screenplay, you can upload it yourself using your upload credits.
 The analysis will be private to your account and appear in the My Scripts section of your library, ready to compare against any other film.
 Alternatively, if you’d like a film added to the public benchmark library, simply reply to the welcome email you received when you signed up and let us know.
 If the screenplay is publicly available, we’ll prioritise adding it.

 Quanten Arc gives you an objective, data-driven view of your screenplay structure.
-Upload your script and receive a scene-by-scene intensity analysis that reveals how your film script structure compares to 200+ professionally analysed films in the benchmark library.
+Upload your script and receive a complete scene-by-scene analysis: intensity scoring, character presence tracking across every scene, genre composition breakdown by act, and narrative beat classification, all benchmarked against 500+ professionally analysed films in the benchmark library.
 You can identify flat spots, missing tension, and pacing issues before committing to production.
 Compare your screenplay structure against films in the same genre to see where your story works and where it breaks.

 When you upload a screenplay, Quanten Arc parses it into individual scenes and runs each through a custom audience model built on granular data collected from real viewers.
 The model evaluates dialogue density, action content, emotional keywords, and pacing, calibrated for your film's genre.
-The result is a 0–100 intensity score for every scene, plus automatic act structure detection and peak identification.
+The result is a 0–100 intensity score for every scene, a character presence map showing which characters appear across the arc, a genre composition breakdown revealing the tonal register of each act, narrative beat classification for each scene’s emotional function, plus automatic act structure detection and peak identification.
 The entire process takes just a few minutes.

 Your screenplay is processed to generate the narrative arc and immediately deleted from our servers.
 We never store your script, never use it for training, and never share it.
 Only the arc analysis (intensity scores, scene structure, and act breakpoints) is retained in your private account.

-Yes.
-Creator includes 3 uploads/month.
-Additional uploads are $10 each.
-Unused upload credits roll over to the next month.
-If you consistently need more than 3 uploads, Studio tier ($999/month) includes unlimited uploads.
+Creator includes 3 uploads per month.
+Unused uploads roll over to the next month.
+If you need more than 3 per month, the Studio plan is structured around a shared credit model: 50 credits/month across 5 seats.

-Studio is for production houses and agencies (5 team seats, unlimited uploads, $999/month launch price).
-Enterprise is for large organizations (unlimited seats, evaluation mode with detailed structural feedback reports, custom integrations, dedicated account manager, and SLA guarantees at custom pricing).
+Studio is for production houses and agencies: 5 team seats, 50 credits/month (benchmark scripts, commission Full Structural Analysis Reports), credits roll over, top-up available at $99 for 10 credits.
+Enterprise is for large organizations needing unlimited seats, custom integrations, a dedicated account manager, and SLA guarantees at custom pricing.

 Yes, you can cancel your Explorer or Creator plan at any time.
 No cancellation fees or long-term contracts.